roboticslab-uc3m/yarp-devices/firmware/CuiAbsolute/README.md

 ## Necessary requirements

 First, we need to install the MPLAB tool v.8.92.
 If we already have windows installed on our computer, we can install it by directly downloading the application in [this](https://drive.google.com/open?id=1n51XC7JwGAtncWq1itDxE7FpyqdSyaWD) link.
-In case of working with Ubuntu or another S.O, you can download VirtualBox and load the virtual machine contained in the following [link](https://drive.google.com/open?id=0BxR76I90oKSmQ0xsS0loZVhhRnM).
-This virtual machine contains all the necessary tools installed on Windows 7: **MPLAM IDE v.8.92** and **EasySetup**.
+In case of working with Ubuntu or another OS, you can download VirtualBox and load the virtual machine contained in the following [link](https://drive.google.com/open?id=0BxR76I90oKSmQ0xsS0loZVhhRnM).
+This virtual machine contains all the necessary tools installed on Windows 7: **MPLAB IDE v.8.92** and **EasySetup**.

 ## How to download the firmware on the PIC